 None of the congressional leaders involved in the meetings have figured in speculation about a possible running mate, suggesting that the day’s conversations were designed to seek advice.
-[Illinois senator Dick] Durbin and [Illinois representative Rahm] Emanuel are barred from being on the ticket because the Constitution requires that the presidential and vice presidential candidates be from different states.This statement reflects a not uncommon misbelief about a fairly obscure point of
+[Illinois senator Dick] Durbin and [Illinois representative Rahm] Emanuel are barred from being on the ticket because the Constitution requires that the presidential and vice presidential candidates be from different states.

 One of the many vexing issues the delegates to the 1787 Constitutional Convention faced, once they had agreed that the new

 The framers agreed on a compromise for choosing the president: the electoral college.
 Each state would appoint electors, equal to the number of the congressional delegation, who would then vote for president.
 The underlying assumption of the electoral college was that, in a nation as large as America, the citizenry would not be able to make an informed choice.
-Instead, elite electors would choose the president in a deliberate atmosphere, free from intrigue and coercion.The election mechanism specified in
+Instead, elite electors would choose the president in a deliberate atmosphere, free from intrigue and coercion.

 This requirement is still in effect today, but confusion arises when people misunderstand it to govern the actions of candidates rather than electors.
-Nothing in the Constitution bars presidential and vice-presidential candidates from the same state from running, being elected, or holding office together; it only bars the electors from their home state from voting for both of them.
+Nothing in the constitution bars presidential and vice-presidential candidates from the same state from running, being elected, or holding office together; it only bars the electors from their home state from voting for both of them.